Need advice? Call Now, Schedule a Meeting or Contact Us

 Besides the project scope, there is also a product scope.
 There are several differences between them, and they should not be confused.
 It describes the work performed to deliver a product, service, or result.
 The term “project scope” itself can sometimes imply the inclusion of product scope as a part of it.
 The product scope should be in a separate statement from the project scope statement, but both should be used to establish a clear understanding of what the project aims to achieve.
 Product scope defines the features and functions of the project deliverables.

-Importance of Defining Project Scope
+Importance of Defining the Scope of a Project

 A key step of project planning is defining the project scope as it helps with envisioning the entire project lifecycle and ensures the end goals are achievable.
-Writing a project scope statement that includes information about the project deliverables is the first step of project planning.
+Writing a project scope statement that includes information about the scope of project management deliverables is the first step of project planning.
 It serves the purpose of keeping the project within its boundaries so it doesn't grow beyond what's possible for its completion.

 • Getting all the stakeholders involved on the same page by providing them with a clear understanding of the boundaries of the project and helping them understand their involvement.
 This way, you are managing their expectations and reducing the risk of conflict